The Mad Hatter’s Guide to Data Viz and Stats in R

 e_tooltip()

-4 Waffle Charts
+4 Parliament Charts

 The package ggpol offers an interesting visualization in the shape of a array of “seats” in a parliament.
 (There is also a package called ggparliament which in my opinion is a bit cumbersome, having a two-step procedure to convert data into “parliament form” etc. )